jwwang2003/jarvis/README.md

 ## Development

+### BLE \(Nimble\)

+Recommended to take a look at the HID device implementation: `esp-idf/examples/bluetooth/esp_hid_device`.

+I previously have ran into problems where the device would not show up on IOS, and even if it does, pairing does not really work as expected.
+THe `esp_hid_device` example works perfectly and I think provides a very good foundation for how to set up a BLE server on the ESP32 device.

+Parts of the implementation in my code directly mimics or references the implementation.
+You can read the project files inside of `services/ble`, I have made detailed comments and notes on the implementation.

+Some of the BLE features include:
+- BLE pairing
+- IOS \(and Android?\) bluetooth auto-pairing
+- Automatic unlocking via paired / authorized devices
+- Telemetry updates via custom app
+- Remote configuration
+- Remote operation of the bike \(assuming that I get this far, implementing a CAN BUS into my bike and all that\)

+### VS Code

 If code hints and recommendations do not show up, remember to set the proper configuration for your C++ intellisense:

 ![](assets/imgs/esp32-lib-include.png)